 Goats’ milk is especially tasty in dessert recipes, as it gives your favorite sweets a creamy, melt-in-your-mouth texture.
 It’s also great in smoothies: combine your favorite fruits and leafy greens, throw in a dash of goat milk and blend.

 Looking for some recipes that use goats’ milk?
 Here are some that I enjoy:

-- Goats Milk Soap: This step-by-step tutorial is a great introduction to making homemade soap using farm-fresh milk.
+- Homemade Goats Milk Soap for Acne-Free and Supple Skin: This step-by-step tutorial is a great introduction to making homemade soap using farm-fresh milk.